GfSE/SAF-EA-Profile/CheatSheet.md

 Welcome to the cheat sheet library for the EA implementation of SAF.
 You can find for each viewpoint a helping one pager which helps you to master SAF in your daily working life in Sparx Enterprise Architect.
 Each cheat sheets consists of:
 * a short purpose explaination of the viewpoint
-* an example how the diagran could look like in EA (FFDS example)
+* an example how the diagrams could look like in EA (FFDS example)
 * step-by-step work-flow
 * exposed elements in the specific viewpoint
 * general recommendations and common pitfalls observed.